a3bc/CGU/EN/V5/index.md

 2\.
 Data are collected fairly.
 No data is collected without the
     knowledge or information of the data subjects.

-# 3. Data are collected for legitimate and proportionate purposes
+# 3. Data is collected for legitimate and proportionate purposes

 1\.
 When we process data, we do so for specific purposes: each data
     processing carried out by us has a legitimate, specified and